 Making quality dentures is a blend of science and art.
 First, an accurate impression (mold) is made of the alveolar ridges on the top and bottom of your mouth.
 The base of the denture is made from this mold in a dental laboratory.
 Working together, the dentist and lab technician choose from among many different sizes and shapes of prosthetic teeth to re-create a natural-looking smile.
 When everyone is satisfied with the result, the temporary dentures are made in permanent form.

 To enable normal speech and eating, it's crucial to balance your bite.
 This means that the upper and lower dentures come together and properly stabilize each other.
 The form and function of the dentures are carefully checked to ensure that they are working and fitting properly.

 If you've recently lost your teeth and received an immediate denture, it's normal to find some tissue shrinkage and bone loss occurring.
 Therefore, in several months you may find that your immediate dentures no longer fit well.
 You will have two choices at this point: You can have your immediate (temporary) dentures re-lined.
 This means that material is added under the denture's base to better conform to the new contours of your alveolar ridge.
 A better option is to move to a set of conventional full dentures, which will last longer and fit better.
 With proper care, dentures offer a functional, aesthetic and economical solution to the problem of tooth loss.

 Are you interested in getting your smile back?
 Upwards Dental offers dentures in Asheville, Hendersonville, and Flat Rock, NC.
-Call one of our offices today!
+Call today!